 Course Title Hours

-Students must complete the Preliminary Engineering Program 37.5 requirements for graduation
+Students must co mplete the Preliminary Engineering Program 37.5

+requirements for g graduation.

-CHEM 1110 Introductory Chemistry 2: Interaction, Reactivity, and Chemical Properties 3
+CHEM 1110 Introductory Chemistry 2: Interaction, Reactivity, and Chemical Properties 1 3

-CHEM 1126 Introduction to Chemistry Techniques for Engineering 2 1.5
+CHEM 1126 Introduction to Chemistry Techniques for Engineering 2 1 1.5

 CIVL 2770 Civil Engineering Materials 5

 CIVL 2780 Civil Engineering Systems 4

 CIVL 2790 Fluid Mechanics 4

 CIVL 2800 Solid Mechanics 1 4

-CIVL 2830 Graphics for Civil Engineers RRC1 2
+CIVL 2830 Graphics for Civil Engineers 2

-CIVL 2840 Civil Engineering Geomatics RRC2 3
+CIVL 2840 Civil Engineering Geomatics 3

 CIVL 3590 Numerical Methods in Engineering Analysis 4

 CIVL 3690 Environmental Engineering Analysis 4

 CIVL 3700 Environmental Engineering Design 4

+CIVL 3730 Geotechnical Materials and Analysis 4

 CIVL 3740 Hydraulics 4

 CIVL 3750 Hydrology 4

 CIVL 3760 Structural Analysis 4

 CIVL 3770 Design of Steel Structures 4

 CIVL 3790 Fundamentals of Transportation and Traffic Engineering 4

-CIVL 3770 Design of Steel Structures 4

-CIVL 3790 Fundamentals of Transportation and Traffic Engineering 4

 CIVL 4220 Geotechnical Design 4

 CIVL 4380 Infrastructure Engineering and Construction Management 4

 CIVL 4390 Reinforced Concrete Structures 4

 CIVL 4400 Transportation Engineering Design 4

 CIVL 4590 Design Project 6

-ENG 2030 Engineering Communication: Strategies for the Profession RRC3 3
+ENG 2030 Engineering Communication: Strategies for the Profession 3

-or ENG 2040 Engineering Communication: Strategies, Practic Design e and
+or ENG 2040 Engineering Communication: Strategies, Practice Design e and

-ENG 3000 Engineering Economics RRC4 3
+ENG 3000 Engineering Economics 3

-ENG 3020 Technology, Society and the Future 3 GEOL 1340 The Dynamic Earth 3 MATH 2130 Engineering Mathematical Analysis 1 3 MATH 2132 Engineering Mathematical Analysis 2 3 STAT 2220 Contemporary Statistics for Engineers 3 Five Technical Ele ectives (TE) 19-20 One course from the list of Indigenous Knowledge courses 3-4 Total Hours 169-171
+ENG 3020 Technology, Society and the Future 3

+GEOL 1340 The Dynamic Earth 3

+MATH 2130 Engineering Mathematical Analysis 1 3

+MATH 2132 Engineering Mathematical Analysis 2 3

+STAT 2220 Contemporary Statistics for Engineers 3

+Five Technical Ele ectives 2 19-20

+One course from t he list of Indigenous Knowledge Courses 3 3-4

+Total Hours 16 55-167

-The former CHEM 1310 may be used in lieu of the combination of CHEM 1110 and CHEM 1126.
+1 The former CHEM 1310 may be used in lieu of the combination of CHEM 1110 and CHEM 1126.

-Students are required to take at least one of the courses from the list of Indigenous Knowledge courses.
+- Technical electives completed as part of a Stream take the place of these general technical electives.
+Technical elective courses offered vary from year to year and may have limited enrollment.
+Courses offered in the current year are listed on the online timetables on the Department website. - 3 Students are required to take at least one of the courses from the list of Indigenous Knowledge courses.
 ENG 4100 may be used to meet this requirement when the course content satisfies the requirements for an indigenous course.